skypjack/entt/docs/md/config.md

 Each parameter can result in internal library definitions.
 It's not recommended to try to also modify these definitions, since there is no guarantee that they will remain stable over time unlike the options below.

-## ENTT_STANDALONE

-`EnTT` is designed in such a way that it works (almost) everywhere out of the box.
-However, this is the result of many refinements over time and a compromise regarding some optimizations.<br/>
-It's worth noting that users can get a small performance boost by passing this definition to the compiler when the library is used in a standalone application.

 ## ENTT_NOEXCEPT